Lotus Blossom (film)

-Lotus Blossom (aka Lian hua xin chu xi and Daughter of Heaven) is a 1921 film written and directed by Shanghai-born actor James B. Leong and Frank Grandon.
+Lotus Blossom (also known as 蓮の花 in Japanese or Hachisunohana in Hepburn romanization or Lian hua xin chu xi and Daughter of Heaven) is a 1921 Chinese-Japanese film written and directed by Shanghai-born Japanese actor James B. Leong and Frank Grandon.

 Plot

-The inventor of the first clock — which would eliminate the use of a Chinese village's sacred bell — is sentenced to life imprisonment by the emperor, but he escapes his fate by hiding with a father and his daughter.
-The story was reportedly based on an ancient Chinese legend.
+The inventor of the first clock—which would eliminate the use of a Chinese and Japanese village's sacred bell—is sentenced to life imprisonment by the emperor, but he escapes his fate by hiding with a father and his daughter.
+The story was reportedly based on an ancient Chinese and Japanese legend.